mrlem/sample-game-libgdx-springboot/README.md

 ## What I provide

-This projects juste provides an empty template combining all these.
+I provide a set of empty projects combining all these, for a fake game named "singularity" (change this name to suite your needs).
 You'll find:
 * client: the game client project (using LibGDX)
 * engine/server: the server project (using SpringBoot)
 * engine/protocol: the common protocol project